discordjs/guide/guide/creating-your-bot/command-handling.md

 ## Individual command files

-Your project directory structure should look something like this:
+Your project directory should look something like this:

 ```:no-line-numbers
 discord-bot/